 Okay, I have to make a quick confession.
 The Noje W3 is one of the rare instances where the size of a toy took me by complete and utter surprise.
 This was due in large part, to a (slightly-embarrassing) oversight of mine.
 My failure to read the product guide in its entirety.

-Another factor, in my severe misjudgment of the Noje W3’s size and scale, stems from my (wrong, but) almost automatic association of the term “wand” with the more stereotypical, corded behemoths.
-Yes, I’m talking about those universally adored giants, like the iconic Magic Wand, the beloved Doxy, and the New-Wand-on-the-Block the Le Wand Massager.
+Another factor, which led to this severe misjudgment of the Noje W3’s size and scale, stems from my (wrongheaded, but) almost automatic association of the term “wand” with the more stereotypical, corded behemoths.
+Yes, I’m talking about those universally adored giants, like the iconic Magic Wand, the beloved Doxy, and the New-Wand-on-the-Block, the Le Wand Massager.

-This misconception led me to erroneously overlook the fact that wands come in a multitude of shapes and sizes.
+This misconception caused me to erroneously overlook the fact that wands come in a multitude of shapes and sizes.
 Please, forgive me, if I’m only human.

 The Nano Wand

-Yet, I somehow failed to follow this simple self-imposed protocol of mine.
+Still, I somehow failed to follow this simple, self-imposed protocol of mine.
 So upon its arrival, the Noje W3’s size caught me completely off-guard.
-Sporting dimensions that placed it on the complete and total opposite end of the wand spectrum, that I’d wrongly assumed it belonged.
-Like a tiny Yin to its larger, more recognized, counterpart’s Yang.
+Sporting dimensions that placed it on the complete and total opposite end of the wand spectrum, that I’d initially assumed it belonged.
+Like a tiny Yin to it’s larger, more recognized, counterpart’s Yang.

 The Noje Wand beautifully represents the Ultra-Mini category of wands.
 A genre of miniature wands that continue to blow me away with their unexpected twist of small stature and surprisingly powerful vibrations.